CLARC-Software/InfinityClientScripting/README.md

-# CLARC Infinity Scripting
+# CLARC Infinity Client Scripting
-Client- and Server-Scripting for the CLARC Infinity Platform.
+Client-Scripting for the CLARC Infinity Platform.